 At a certain point I was born in Athens, and grew up in north-eastern Greece, in Xanthi, Thrace.
 I studied philosophy in Thessaloniki, Brussels, Oslo and Princeton.
-I am a Research Fellow at the Department of Philosophy, Classics, History of Art and Ideas, in the University of Oslo.

 My doctoral dissertation is a study of a rather neglected subject in late ancient thought, both pagan and Christian, that of ἐπιτηδειότης (aptitude).